sarah-antillia/TensorFlow-FlexUNet-Image-Segmentation-BUS-BRA/README.md

 2 BUS-BRA ImageMask Dataset
 </a>
 </h3>
- If you would like to train this BUSBRA Segmentation model by yourself, please download the dataset from the google drive
+ If you would like to train this BUS-BRA Segmentation model by yourself, please download the dataset from the google drive
 <a href="https://drive.google.com/file/d/1BdLYvCPoL4ebT6l9tPBqO437ml8DgW_s/view?usp=sharing">
 Augmented-BUSBRA-ImageMaskDataset.zip</a>.